gitter-lab/pathway-parameter-advising/README.md

 These scripts have only been tested in a Linux environment initially.

+## Installation

+From the `pathway-parameter-advising` directory, run
+> `python setup.py`
+to install pathway parameter advising.

 ## Usage

 The pathway parameter advisor creates a ranking of pathways based on their